Can you Mix Oils when Deep Frying?

 Can you mix Olive Oil and Vegetable Oil?
 Yes.
 You should be okay mixing olive and vegetable oil as long as the olive oil has a high enough smoke point to perform your necessary duties.
 Most olive oils have a smoke point of at least 390° F, meaning it's safe for a deep fryer.
 Just make sure you're not using extra olive oil as its smoke point may be closer to 350° F.

 When mixing oils while deep frying, there's a lot to consider.
 Because deep fryers are used at such high temperatures, the smoke points of each oil mixed is vital.
 While mixing oils isn't always recommended, it can allow for several benefits.
-Overall, mixing oil is best when you've learned more about each of the oils and their properties.
+Overall, mixing oil is most appropriate when you've learned more about each of the oils and their properties.